What is Blood therapy?

 - Additionally they contain many antibacterial and anti-fungal proteins which positively affect inflammation and healing.

-- PRP can be used in many applications.
+- Blood therapy can be used in many applications.
 Most commonly to heal tendon/ligament injury, bone/fracture repair, and osteoarthritis.
-Our hospital most commonly uses PRP for the treatment of Osteoarthritis (OA).
+Our hospital most commonly uses blood therapy for the treatment of Osteoarthritis (OA).

-- The growth factors in PRP aid in the production of hyaline cartilage (joint cartilage).
+- The growth factors in blood therapy aid in the production of hyaline cartilage (joint cartilage).

-- PRP has been shown to slow the progression of OA, as well as, decrease pain and increase function in joints with degenerative cartilage disease.
-PRP has also been shown to aid in bone fracture repair and provide stronger healing in tendon repairs.
+- Blood therapy has been shown to slow the progression of OA, as well as, decrease pain and increase function in joints with degenerative cartilage disease. blood therapy has also been shown to aid in bone fracture repair and provide stronger healing in tendon repairs.

-- Using a sample of your own dog or cats blood, our specially trained technicians are able to separate and extract the PRP from the blood sample.
-Then activate the PRP in preparation for Dr. Preston Ayers to administer it to the site of need.
+- Using a sample of your own dog or cats blood, our specially trained technicians are able to separate and extract it from a blood sample.
+Then activate the blood therapy in preparation for Dr. Preston Ayers to administer it to the site of need.

-- No; PRP was first developed and used starting in the 1970’s!
+- No; blood therapy was first developed and used starting in the 1970’s!
 It’s first applications was treatment of severe gingivitis and maxillofacial surgery when bone regrowth was necessary for dental implants.
 Today it’s become more popularized by the frequency of use in professional athletes.

 What are the risks?